rusticlion/Manastorm/manastorm_codebase_dump.md

         -- If this is a shield spell, mark this in the results if hasShieldBehavior or compiledSpell.isShield then
             results.isShield = true
         end

+        -- Check for sustain keyword or block keyword (which marks spells as sustained) if compiledSpell.behavior.sustain or
+           (compiledSpell.behavior.block and compiledSpell.behavior.block.marksSpellAsSustained) then
+            -- This will be picked up by Wizard:castSpell to handle sustained spells results.isSustained = true
+            print("DEBUG: Spell " .. compiledSpell.id .. " marked as sustained")
+        else
+            print("DEBUG: Spell " .. compiledSpell.id .. " not marked as sustained.
+Checking for sustain/shield keywords...")

+            -- Debug: Print out the behavior table keys to see if sustain or block is there for behaviorKey, _ in pairs(compiledSpell.behavior) do
+                print("  Behavior found: " .. behaviorKey)

+                -- If it's the block keyword, check if it has marksSpellAsSustained if behaviorKey == "block" then
+                    print("    Block keyword found. marksSpellAsSustained = " ..
+                        tostring(compiledSpell.behavior.block.marksSpellAsSustained))
+                end
+            end
+        end

+        -- Check for trap keywords and ensure they're in the results -- These trap-related fields will be used by the SustainedSpellManager later if compiledSpell.behavior.trap_trigger then
+            -- Make sure trapTrigger data is in the results if not results.trapTrigger then
+                results.trapTrigger = compiledSpell.behavior.trap_trigger.params or {}
+                print("DEBUG: Adding trapTrigger data to results: " .. tostring(results.trapTrigger))
+            end
+        end

+        if compiledSpell.behavior.trap_window then
+            -- Make sure trapWindow data is in the results if not results.trapWindow then
+                results.trapWindow = compiledSpell.behavior.trap_window.params or {}
+                print("DEBUG: Adding trapWindow data to results: " .. tostring(results.trapWindow))

+                -- Debug what's in the params
+                for k, v in pairs(compiledSpell.behavior.trap_window.params or {}) do print("DEBUG:   trapWindow param: " .. k .. " = " .. tostring(v))
+                end
+            end
+        end

+        if compiledSpell.behavior.trap_effect then
+            -- Make sure trapEffect data is in the results if not results.trapEffect then
+                results.trapEffect = compiledSpell.behavior.trap_effect.params or {}
+                print("DEBUG: Adding trapEffect data to results: " .. tostring(results.trapEffect))
+            end
+        end

         if useEventSystem then